dmart28/ressor/README.md

 ## How it works?

-Ressor generates a special proxy class at runtime, which is based on the class/interface provided by you and inherits it.
-It delegates the calls to an actual instance of your service, which is created and stored inside this proxy.
+Ressor generates a special proxy class at runtime, which inherits the class/interface of your service.
+It delegates the calls to an actual instance of your service, which is created and stored inside this proxy, filled with the resource data.

-As a result, you create once a single instance and use it everywhere for the whole application lifetime.
-When the source changes, we just swap to the new instance under the hood.
+As a result, you generate a single instance once and use it everywhere for the whole application lifetime.
+When the source data changes, we just swap to the new instance under the hood.

 ## Project Status & Contributing